BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available throughout Nassau, especially at the airport, hotels, and major attractions.
-They are a convenient option for direct transport, especially if you have luggage or are traveling in a group.
+Taxis are readily available throughout Nassau, especially at the airport, hotels, and major tourist areas.
+They are a convenient option for direct travel, particularly if you have luggage or are traveling in a small group.

 Rental Cars

-Renting a car gives you the most freedom to explore Nassau and the surrounding areas at your own pace, especially if you plan on venturing beyond the main tourist hubs.
+Renting a car gives you the most freedom to explore Nassau and the surrounding areas at your own pace.
+This is ideal if you plan on venturing beyond the main tourist hubs or visiting multiple attractions in a day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.